evoluteur/evolutility-ui-jquery/README.md

-# evolutility.js
+# Evolutility.js

-Evolutility provides a set of Backbone views which can change form, volume and structure like living organisms.
+Evolutility provides a set of generic Backbone Views to browse, edit, filter, export and chart Backbone models and collections of different structures.
-For each Backbone model, all the views are defined by a shared UI-model describing fields mapping, layout, and behavior.
-With it you can build CRUD (Create, Read, Update and Delete) pages and more without hand-coding any Javascript or CSS.
+With it you configure views with metadata instead of hand-coding templates, Javascript and CSS.

 ## Demo apps